Some news and history on Bowbridge Bridge

 An enthusiasm for history

-The project will be led by David Goodman of Amey plc, pictured right.
+The project will be led by David Goodman of Amey plc.

 David described his enthusiasm for his work saying, “I love canals, and live close to the Wilts and Berks Canal.
 It is the civil engineering history I enjoy.
 It is so interesting to see how people built these structures so well, so long ago.”